poudelmohit/drosophila-testes-rna-seq/scripts/preprocessing.md

     printf "id tr721 tr722 con723 con725\n" > ../../output/counts/merged_counts.csv

     paste ../../output/counts/*_cleaned.txt | awk '{print $1, $2, $4, $6, $8, $10, $12}' | sed 's/[[:space:]]*$//' >> ../../output/counts/merged_counts.csv

-    ## Here, I merged all files based on the values in first column (geneid).
+    ## Here, I merged all files based on the values in the first column (geneid).
 This approach works only if all samples have exactly same geneid present across all rows.
 For eg: FBgn0267431 if present in 2nd row of sample 1, it should be true for sample 2,3,4,etc. (random sample name used for example)
     ## This was checked manually in excel, but can be done with pandas or dplyr as well.

     head -n4 ../../output/counts/merged_counts.csv